Add description, images, menus and links to your mega menu

 To ensure the L reuteri strains stay pure and uncontaminated in homemade yogurt, we recommend re-inoculation be keep to a minimum.
 To ensure that the yogurt stays abundant with the L. reuteri strains and not a breeding ground for other, unwanted bacteria, we recommend starting a fresh mother batch after 4-5 re-inoculations.
 This may be sooner if you notice any significant changes to the texture, smell or taste.
 Note that with each re-inoculation the yogurt will thicken.
 Some people report yogurt firm enough, to stand a spoon upright!

-After chilling, the consistency and thickness of the first batch of yogurt will depend on the milk you used.
+After chilling, the consistency and thickness of the first batch of will depend on the milk you used.
 It’s not unusual for the first batch to have the consistency of drinking yogurt and separation is common.
 A separated jar contains the same quantity of beneficial bacteria as a non-separated jar.
 The L. Reuteri are present in both the solids (curds) and the translucent liquid (whey), and therefore both should be consumed.

-UPDATE: July 2019 – The method below is true to Dr Davis’s original recipe however because half and half milk is not available in Australia the results we share may be different to what you are experiencing using the appropriate milk.
+UPDATE: July 2024 – The method below is true to Dr Davis’s original recipe however because half and half milk is not available in Australia the results we share may be different to what you are experiencing using the appropriate milk.
 We have continued to experiment and are pleased to report that we have developed a new method that produces consistent, thick and creamy yogurt every time.
 You can find new method here.

 Before you begin it is important to sterilise the Luvele yogurt making glass jar, lid and any utensils you use, in boiling hot water.
 The danger of not sterilising is that other bacteria may overpower your culture and affect the quality of your yogurt.